Manunda

 PROFILE FAQ

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 36 projects likely to affect the region.
-Notable initiatives include Stan Williams Park Upgrades, 164 & 172 Hoare Street developments, and 10-30 Pease Street Residential Development.
-Additionally, Cairns Chinese Culture and Heritage Centre and Raintrees Shopping Centre Redevelopment are key projects.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 36 projects likely impacting the area.
+Key projects include Stan Williams Park Upgrades, 164 & 172 Hoare Street development, and 10-30 Pease Street Residential Development, Cairns Chinese Culture and Heritage Centre, Raintrees Shopping Centre Redevelopment.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.